BND Hamburger Icon

 What is an organizational structure?

-An organizational structure is a set of rules, roles, relationships and responsibilities that determine how a company’s activities should be directed to achieve its goals.
-It also governs the flow of information through levels of the company and outlines the reporting relationship among midlevel staff, senior management, executives and owners.
-It is effectively a hierarchy for a company, though some organizational structures emphasize a near-total lack of hierarchy.
+An organizational structure is the framework of rules, roles, relationships and responsibilities that guide how a company operates to meet its business goals.
+It defines how information flows between different levels of the business and clarifies the reporting lines among staff, managers, executives and owners.

 Key TakeawayKey takeaway

-An organizational structure determines how information, responsibilities and approval will flow within your company.
+An organizational structure clarifies how information moves, responsibilities are assigned, and manager delegation and approval flow within your company.

 How many types of organizational structures are there?